ldalzotto/Engine/doc/docs/GPU.md

 The vulkan api let the user manage an internal state of an image called ImageLayout.
 It acts as a flag to indicates what operations are allowed on the image.

-The imageUsage flag indicates where this image will be used (as a shader parameter, or as the target of a render pass) . <br/>
+The image usage flag indicates where this image will be used (as a shader parameter, or as the target of a render pass) . <br/>
 This flags is the only parameter used to set the underlying image layout.

-Because the vulkan API needs a specific ImageLayout value when the image is being read or written to, every operations on image must be deferred to execute layout transition before and after.
+Because the vulkan API needs a specific image layout value when the image is being read or written to, every operation on image must be deferred to execute layout transition before and after.

 ## BufferEvents step